Monoprix sells off your personal data

 Log in and tracking becomes permanent

-Without being logged in, it is still possible to delete cookies.
-Also, your personal data is not associated with nominative data.
-What happens when you connect to your Monoprix to place your order?
-To check, I first refused third-party tracking via the consent banner offered by Monoprix, then I logged in.
+As long as you are not logged in, you can still delete the cookies, and your personal data is not tied to your real-world identity.
+So what happens when you log in to your Monoprix account to place an order?
+To find out, I first refused third-party tracking via Monoprix's consent banner, then logged in.

-Here again, the list of trackers is long and I had to take 2 captures:
+Here again, the list of trackers is long and I had to take 2 screenshots:

 Monoprix - connected tracking 1Monoprix - connected tracking 2